abranczyk/expert-questions/_posts/2022-04-27-quantum-software.md

 ---
 layout: post
 title:  "Quantum Software"
-categories: quantum-software
+categories: quantum-computing quantum-software
-tags: all quantum-software
+tags: all quantum-computing quantum-software
 permalink: /quantum-software/
 ---
 When reading about quantum software, keep the following questions in mind: